 Hayden’s campaign announcement described him as a “a strong fiscal conservative committed to keeping county government efficient and effective, while bringing a private-sector mindset focused on accountability, responsible budgeting and measurable results.”

-Jon Draud currently occupies district’s 3 seat on the fiscal court.
+Joe Nienaber currently occupies district’s 3 seat on the fiscal court but has chosen not to seek reelection.
 Rebecca Reckers and Scott Kimmich, both Republicans, have also filed to run for district 3.

 County commissioners are legislative representatives of county fiscal courts.
 Commissioners are primarily responsible for passing countywide ordinances (laws) and setting the county budget.
 Commissioners, like city council members, also serve as representatives for their constituents who advocate for their interests at higher levels of government, such as the general assembly.
 You can learn more about the roles of county commissioners by reading LINK nky’s explainer.